 Your journey will whisk you into a world of immense beauty, culture, history and most importantly, music.
-Not only is music traditionally one of the cultural symbols of Italian identity, but it holds an important position in both society and politics.
+Music is traditionally one of the cultural symbols of Italian identity and holds an important position in both society and politics.
 The music of Italy ranges across a broad spectrum, from instrumental to vocal to theatrical.
-Italian contribution in such areas as musical scales, harmony, notation, and theater enabled the development of opera and much of modern European classical music, such as the concerto and symphony.
+Italy’s contribution in such areas as musical scales, harmony, notation, and theater enabled the development of opera.
+Italy also influenced modern European classical music, such as the concerto and symphony.
 One can still hear the sounds of Claudio Monteverde and Giuseppe Verdi sounding through the narrow streets.

-Be immersed in a culture rich in the spirit of the Renaissance and its architecture, famous for its delicious foods and gelato, and dedicated to the preservation and continuation of the arts in all its many facets.
+Be immersed in a culture rich in the spirit of the Renaissance.
+Famous for its architecture, delicious foods (including gelato), and dedicated to the preservation of its ancient culture, Italy continues to be a major contributor to the arts.
 Italy is a place where one can share an espresso among friends in the morning, visit world-famous museums in the afternoon and attend an opera of Romeo and Juliet in the evening.
-Italy will lure you in with all its amazing offerings and leave you hoping to return again.
-A visit to Italy is a stimulating and enlightening experience for all of your senses.
+Rome will lure you in with all its amazing offerings and leave you hoping to return again.
+A concert tour of Rome, Italy is certainly a stimulating and enlightening experience for all of your senses.

 Depart North America for Rome, Italy.
 Bon Voyage!

 Welcome to Rome!